 I have been sad beyond sad without them.
 They were my babies, my companions, my confidants.
 Their unique habits and daily antics were comfortably predictable and hilariously entertaining.
-They saw things no one else has ever seen; they heard things no one else has ever heard.
+They saw things no one else has ever seen; they heard things I have never said to anyone else.
 They were my sounding boards, my conscience, my friends.
 They never judged me.
 They simply loved me.
 I take great comfort knowing they have joined their older brother Tigger - who passed several years ago at the age of 18 - and that they are all together at the Rainbow Bridge.
 I smile as I envision them playing, eating, grooming one another to their heart’s content, playing with their many “cousin” kitties, doggies, bunnies, horses, and others, waiting for them there.

 Juliet, you taught me so many important lessons, not the least of which was - there is endless love to give and receive.
 You were the most beautiful, sassy, independent, all-knowing, adorable, loving, CUTE, hilarious, wise, wonderful kitty, teacher, sister....
 There are not enough adjectives or superlatives to describe you.
 There is not enough space to express my endless love, devotion, respect and gratitude for you.
 You touched and shifted and changed and transformed my life indelibly.
 There is so much more to say about you.
 I pray your heart knows and feels the depth of my love for you.
 Forever my baby, my kitty, my sister, my teacher....
 Go play with Tigger!
 I love you forever!
 Romeo, you were a uniquely wonderful kitty who lived up to your name and then some.
 Your love was pure and unconditional.
 You happily welcomed everyone who came to our door with your big, loving heart and funny meow.
 You “sang” for your supper (and breakfast and lunch).
 You cleverly convinced guests to share their food with you, or bribed them for extra treats when you thought I wasn’t looking.
 I pretended not to see.
+You cuddled like a champ and were always aware of me, even when I had no idea where you were hiding.
 You loved well, and you were well-loved.

 Romeo and Juliet, after all the many cherished years of love and joy you brought to my life, it was my honor to hold you lovingly at the end of yours, and to help you through a peaceful transition, as you left this world to join Tigger at the Rainbow Bridge.